cl-library-docs/common-lisp-libraries/docs/bordeaux-threads.md

 ```lisp
 Function: (lock-p object)
 ```
-Returns T if OBJECT is a lock; returns NIL otherwise.
+Returns T if `object` is a lock; returns NIL otherwise.

 ### make-condition-variable